 This is a long post but it contains everything you will need to know if someone close to you is grieving for a beloved pet.

-It contains what you can do when faced with this situation.
+It contains what you can do to help when a dog has died.

 What NOT to say.

 Gifts and gestures which might ease the sadness

 My personal losses and how I coped at this sad time

 And an uplifting poem all about our love for dogs.

 It isn’t just difficult for the person who has lost their dog, but everyone around them.